Skip to Content

 Selecting Disease-Resistant Plant Varieties

-2. Look for mildew-resistant cucumbers and squash
+2. Pick mildew-resistant cucumbers and squash varieties

 Using Organic Fertilizers and Compost Tea